 AirPods Pro also have decent battery life with 4.5 hours of listening time with ANC enabled, three hours when on a phone call, and five hours of listening time with ANC disabled.
-The included charging case gets you an additional 18-19 hours of listening time.
+The included charging case gets you even more hours of listening time.
 The case itself is still impressively small and charges via Lightning (wired) and supports Qi wireless charging.
 Battery life is by far the "worst" thing about the AirPods Pro as many true wireless earbuds are now getting 6-10 hours of listening time before needing to recharge.

 Comfort is excellent and this is mostly thanks to the proprietary snapping mechanism for the ear tip.
 Instead of having a plastic stem that protrudes, the ear tips on AirPods Pro snap right onto the bud itself.
 This means the portion that gets stuffed into your ear is purely the silicone ear tip.

 Being the successor to the Bose QC35 IIs, the Noise Canceling 700s do an outstanding job at canceling out noise.
 Not only do they do the standard blocking out low-end noise, the Noise Canceling 700s make improvements in the mid-range and treble.
 As with most ANC headphones, they still struggle with non-consistent noises such as talking.
 Where Bose takes it a step further with the Noise Canceling 700s is that these now offer up to 11 different steps of ANC that can be toggled within the app.
 This allows you to control the amount of ANC you want on a more intricate level.